JacksonTian/eventproxy/README_en.md

 $ npm install eventproxy
 ```

-Invoke:
+Usage:

 ```js
 var EventProxy = require('eventproxy');
 ```

 ### For browser
-Following examples direct resource address of Github, and you can also download resource files to your own projects.
-Comments in all files are completely, 500 lines in total including comments and blank line.
-To ensure the easy nesting of EventProxy, the project proves no compressed version.
-Users can use Uglify, YUI Compressor or Google Closure Complier to compress.
+Following examples direct resource address of Github, and you can also download [resource file](https://raw.github.com/JacksonTian/eventproxy/master/lib/eventproxy.js) to your own project.
+500 lines in total including comments and blank lines.
+To ensure the easy integrate with your project, EventProxy doesn't provide the minified version.
+You can use Uglify, YUI Compressor or Google Closure Complier to compress it.

 #### Common Environment
-Available after nesting script:
+Just insert the script tag into HTML page:

 ```html
 <script src="https://raw.github.com/JacksonTian/eventproxy/master/lib/eventproxy.js"></script>